top of page

 The Grand Hacienda

-Note: breakfast at The Grand Hacienda is only available to registered guests.
+Note: dining at The Grand Hacienda is only available to registered guests.

 If you are looking for lodging that includes what guests describe as “New Mexico’s absolute best breakfast experience”, then you will want to book a few nights at Abiquiu’s new and only luxury bed and breakfast out on Abiquiu Lake – The Grand Hacienda.